 A discipline that all students need to master is the ability to source out cheaper options and to make their money stretch further.
-It can be hard to have to budget your student loan and to ensure it lasts for three months!
+It can be hard to budget your student loan to ensure it lasts for three months!
 If you think you’ll be having trouble with your student finances; have a look at our cheap options for undergraduates.

 Some restaurants like The Harvester have cheaper options like the early bird menu.
 Also, check out lunch menus and see when they finish (it might run until the late afternoon), as you could save yourself a bundle by going out slightly earlier than planned!

 A healthy diet and lifestyle are important, but we all need fast food once in a while.
 Sometimes fast food chains like McDonald’s offer freebies when you present your student card.
 Take a gander at your local food venues to see if they’re doing any deals, such as a free cookie or snack with your meal.
 Student discounts will save you a lot of money when you’re at university.